GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/tut_analytics/index.md

 {% Img src="image/6hHqS5auVgWhN0cQNQztaJx5w4M2/m3yzbQtQ0QRBnxEelfZJ.png", alt="Page view event as it is displayed in the Google Analytics Realtime dashboard.", width="400", height="449" %}

-## Tracking analytics events in Service Workers {: #toc-tracking-sw-events }
+## Tracking analytics events in service workers {: #toc-tracking-sw-events }

-Using the Google Analytics Measurement Protocol has the added benefit of making it possible to track analytics events in Extension Service Workers.
-For example, by listening to the [`unhandledrejection event`][14] in your service worker, you can log any uncaught exceptions in your service worker to Google Analytics, which can greatly help debugging problems your users might report.
+Using the Google Analytics Measurement Protocol makes it possible to track analytics events in extension service workers.
+For example, by listening to the [`unhandledrejection event`][14] in your service worker, you can log any uncaught exceptions in your service worker to Google Analytics, which can greatly help to debug problems your users might report.

 {% Label %}service-worker.js:{% endLabel %}